Annual budget cycle

 • a Statement of Risks, which provides an overview of the known issues that have the potential to materially affect the financial projections.

-Unlike Budget, the Government Mid-year Financial Projections Statement is the only publication generated by the MYR process and it is to be tabled by the Treasurer in Parliament by 31 December each year in accordance with the Government Financial Responsibility Act 2000.
+Unlike the Budget, the Government Mid-year Financial Projections Statement is the only publication generated by the MYR process and it is to be publicly released by the Treasurer by 31 December each year in accordance with the Government Financial Responsibility Act 2000.